totalAldo/zxfer/README.md

 + Running `zfs destroy` commands as background processes.
 + Use `zfs send -I` instead of `zfs send -i` for incremental replication to send the entire snapshot chain in one go.
 + The `inspect_delete_snap()` function has been refactored to use the `comm` command instead of nested loops.
 Previously, the function used nested loops to identify which destination snapshots should be deleted.
 This process was executed even when the `-d` option was not in use.
 For instance, if both the source and destination contained 1,000 snapshots, the loop would iterate 1,000,000 times.
 Each iteration would spawn at least two `grep` and two `cut` commands to compare snapshot names.
 The new implementation with `comm` is more efficient and readable.
++ Reduce I/O load by listing only the names of the destination snapshots.
+  Previously, the destination snapshots were listed by creation time which caused the snapshot metadata to be fetched.
++ combine multiple zfs destroy commands into a single command to reduce the number of processes spawned
++ optimize `get_zfs_list()` by only checking the snapshots of the intended destination dataset if it exists.
+Previous snapshot lists used the parent dataset which potentially doubled the number of snapshots to check and may have included destination datasets that did not need to be checked

 ## Code Refactoring
 The code has been refactored for better readability and maintainability, which includes: